-This article discusses the marginalization that happens when Native Studies is included within the department of Ethnic Studies.
-For Wheeler, this is not intentional in many circumstances but often over time results in the corrosion of a robust analytical “understanding of difference.”
-Wheeler asserts that this illustrates “contemporary intellectual neo-colonialism.”
-Wheeler notes the rise of the Third World Movement in the 1960’s linked international colonialism to internal colonialism that resulted in the establishment of departments and centers to assist in the study of racial and cultural minorities.
-This internal neo-colonialism has unique outcomes for Indigenous peoples, which is evident in socioeconomic hierarchical examples such as jails, unemployment and mortality rates.
+This article discusses the marginalization that happens when Native Studies is subsumed within the department of Ethnic Studies, as opposed to being its own department.
+For Wheeler, this is not necessarily intentional every time, but often results in the corrosion of a robust, analytical “understanding of difference,” an important distinction to recognize.
+Wheeler asserts that this illustrates “contemporary intellectual neo-colonialism” which homogenizes First Nations, Inuit, and Métis cultures and histories; this neo-colonialism fails to recognize the established Nations, governments, and territories as Indigenous inhabitants prior to European colonization.
+Wheeler notes the rise of the Third World Movement in the 1960s linked international colonialism to internal colonialism and its relation to establishing departments and centers dedicated to studying racial and cultural minorities.
+Wheeler demonstrates that internal neo-colonialism has unique outcomes for Indigenous peoples; evident in socioeconomic inequities such as over-incarceration, mortality rates, and employment.

 Wheeler, Winona.
 "Ethnic’ Assimilates ‘Indigenous’: A Study in Intellectual Neo-Colonialism.”
 Wicazo Sa (Red Pencil) Review 13, 1 (1998): 43-74.